DHDC’S YOUTH DEVELOPMENT PROGRAMS

 Youth development programs are held year-round for youth ages 5-24.
 Youth living in Southwest Detroit are provided transportation to and from our center.

 Youth create art, music, and video to tell their stories.
-Cultural awareness is woven throughout the program, including the rights of passage curriculum.
+Cultural awareness is woven throughout the program, including a rights of passage curriculum.
+The DHDC provides after school and summer programming.
+Youth have access to 3D printing, coding and programming, graphic design, video and audio production, video game creation, VR interaction and robotics.

 Youth Leadership